 Seek inspiration from the rest of your house.
 Focus on maintaining the same theme throughout the space.
 Whether you are going for an edgy vibe, a clean, or shabby chic style, stay consistent.
 No matter what, painting your wood paneling can add to the charm and character of your home.

 If you don’t want to go bold, there are plenty of other options.
 Try a whitewash for a happy middle ground.
 This wood paneling makeover idea adds modern charm to the wood by using paint mixed with water.
 Once you apply the paint, make sure to wipe it off right away to get lighter wood.

 Paneling with knots can be ideal for the whitewash technique.
 If the wood is high quality and has character, preserving its detail will give you a more attractive look.

 If your home has built-in bookcases, try painting the back wall to give the shelf a modern look.
 It can also provide a contrast to the items displayed on the shelves.
 Painting an accent color behind the shelves will guide the eye to similar colors in the room and throughout the house.

-While painting paneling is always rewarding, it can be tricky.
+While painting can be a rewarding makeover idea for wood paneling, it can be tricky.
 The natural texture of real wood and the slickness of faux wood paneling means the right prep work is paramount.
 If you don’t do it correctly, the results could be disappointing, to say the least.

 A professional painting service will take the appropriate steps necessary to protect your home.
-A professional interior painter will know the important home hacks like adding colorant to increase the paints ability to adhere to the wood.
+A professional interior painter will know the important home hacks like adding colorant to paint to increase its ability to adhere to the wood.